usnistgov/FIPS201/_FIPS201/authentication.md

 ### 6.2.1 Authentication Using Off-Card One-to-One Comparison {#s-6-2-1}

 The PIV Card Application hosts the signed fingerprint biometric templates and, optionally, the signed iris images.
-Either mode of biometric data can be read from the card following cardholder-to-card (CTC) authentication using a PIN supplied by the cardholder.
-This biometric data is designed to support a cardholder-to-external system (CTE) authentication mechanism through an off-card one-to-one comparison scheme.
-The following subsections define two authentication schemes that make use of biometric data.[^bioreaders]
+Either mode of biometric data record can be read from the card following cardholder-to-card (CTC) authentication using a PIN supplied by the cardholder.
+This biometric data record is designed to support a cardholder-to-external system (CTE) authentication mechanism through an off-card one-to-one comparison scheme.
+The following subsections define two authentication schemes that make use of biometric data records.[^bioreaders]

 Some characteristics of the biometric verification mechanisms (described below) are as follows:

 - Strong resistance to use of unaltered card by non-owner since PIN and cardholder biometric characteristics are required.
-- Digital signature on biometric data, which is checked to further strengthen the mechanism.
+- Digital signature on biometric data records, which is checked to further strengthen the mechanism.
 - Slower mechanism, because it requires two interactions (e.g., presentation of PIN and acquisition of a biometric sample) with the cardholder.
 - Does not provide protection against use of a revoked card.